eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 ## Installation

-To install Corporate Memory, you need to modify your local hosts file (located in /etc/hosts), minimal configuration is as follows:
+To install Corporate Memory, you need to modify your local hosts file (located in /etc/hosts).
+The minimal configuration is as follows:

 ```bash
 ##